BuddhaDom/gautama-web/content/blog/pr-witness/index.md

   src: "cover.png"
   caption: "Dr. Armaan in his appointment with the protagonist, Dwade Romer."
 date: "2025-01-21"
+tagline: "Please.
+Take these pills."
 ---

-# "Please.
-Take these pills."

 [pr//WITNESS](https://marwo.itch.io/prwitness) is a game developed for the 2024 [Interactive and Linear Storytelling with digital media course at the University of Gothenburg](https://www.gu.se/studera/hitta-utbildning/interaktivt-och-linjart-berattande-med-digital-media-dit998).